thorpej/CoPicoVision/README.md

 So, yah, it's early!
 Watch this space!

 ## Design philosophy
-My goal is to play ColecoVision games, not to produce a faithful clone of the circuit.
-It needs to be fully-compatible with ColecoVision games, but that's the extent of it.
+My initial goal was to play ColecoVision games (and subsequently, also games that require the Super Game Module), not to produce a faithful clone of the circuit.
+It needs to be fully-compatible with ColecoVision and SGM games, but that's the extent of it.
 As such, some shortcuts are going to be taken.

 First of all, I'm using Troy Schrapel's excellent pico9918 engine for the video display.
 This reduces the number of vintage parts that need to be sourced, and